andreynering/simple_table_for/README.md

 <% end %>
 ```

+# Setting default options

-You can also set default id and class for tables:
+You can also set a default class for tables:

 ```ruby
 # application.rb